 This is a course for students who have a passion for Drama, who love to get in there and give it a go, but also know when to be focused and participate.
+In Year 10 Drama, we will explore various styles of drama that have shaped the Arts world, such as Poor Theatre, Epic Theatre and Realism.
+Students also create a performance for the Term 4 lower school Arts showcase, "DDM" (Drama, Dance, Music).

-While this course is performance based, it has an element of written work.
+While this course is performance based, it has an element of written work, including reflections, peer evaluations, and script analysis.
 It is also a course that will assist students in studying Drama in Upper School.

-Please note: Students taking this course will need to be available for the D&M performance in Term 4 and will take part in compulsory outside school rehearsals once a week in Terms 3 and 4.
-Rehearsals will be negotiated to suit the class needs.
+Please note: Students taking this course will need to be available for the DDM performance in Term 4, which forms part of their assessments for the course.